11 minutes read

 Self-Service Portal

 At times, customers just don’t like to talk to support.
 There are many reasons why they try to avoid things, but the number one solution would be establishing a self-service portal where people can help themselves.
-Zendesk has such a feature at its disposal but what makes it different is that you can brand your space by picking a pre-installed theme or using a third-party one.
+Zendesk has such a feature at its disposal, but what makes it different is that you can brand your space by picking a pre-installed theme or using a third-party one.

 Zendesk Guide